-- EH-5.3-1 Adopt and i Implement a Regional Fire Management Plan with Marin Fire Agencies: the Marin Wildfire Prevention Authority, County Fire, and FireSAFE Marin.
-Develop a collaborative, proactive approach to manage wildfire losses by identifying hazard risks and enacting effective mitigation strategies. - EH-5.2 Ensure Adequate Fire Protection.
-Ensure that adequate fire protection, including adequate evacuation routes, is provided in new development and when modifications are made to existing development. - EH-5.53 Regulate Land Uses to Protect from Wildland Fires.
-Use land use regulations, including but not limited to subdivision approvals and denials and permits for remodeling existing structures, as means of protecting people and property from hazards associated with wildland fires. - EH-5.14 Limit Risks to Structures.
-Ensure that adequate fire protection protective features are in place in new development and when modifications are made to existing structures. - EH-5.25 Remove Hazardous Vegetation.
+EH-5.1 Implement a Regional Fire Management Plan with Marin Fire Agencies: the Marin Wildfire Prevention Authority, County Fire, and FireSAFE Marin.
+Develop a collaborative, proactive approach to manage wildfire losses by identifying hazard risks and enacting effective mitigation strategies.
+EH-5.2 Ensure Adequate Fire Protection.
+Ensure that adequate fire protection, including adequate evacuation routes, is provided in new development and when modifications are made to existing development.
+EH-5.3 Regulate Land Uses to Protect from Wildland Fires.
+Use land use regulations, including but not limited to subdivision approvals and denials and permits for remodeling existing structures, as means of protecting people and property from hazards associated with wildland fires.
+EH-5.4 Limit Risks to Structures.
+Ensure that adequate fire protective features are in place in new development and when modifications are made to existing structures.
+EH-5.5 Remove Hazardous Vegetation.
 Abate the buildup of vegetation around existing structures or on vacant properties that could help fuel fires.
-(See also Natural Systems and Agriculture Element, BIO-1.4, Support Vegetation and Wildlife Disease Management Programs). - EH-4.4 Ensure Adequate Emergency Response.
-Ensure that there is an adequate number of trained and certified emergency medical technicians to address the increase in medical demand.
+(See also Natural Systems and Agriculture Element, BIO-1.4, Support Vegetation and Wildlife Disease Management Programs).